Investor RelationsInvestor Relations

 Supplementary Principle 3-1-3:

 The Kaga Electronics Group recognizes the promotion of CSR and sustainability as important management issues.
 We have established a Sustainability Committee chaired by the Representative Director and President of Kaga Electronics Co., Ltd. Under the committee, we have set up specialized subcommittees for Environmental Management Promotion, Diversity Promotion, Governance, Risk Management, Compliance, and Information Disclosure.
-This management structure promotes CSR and sustainability across the Group.
-Under the commitment of top management and in collaboration with business divisions, we work as a united group to promote sustainability through each committee by formulating policies, measures, and targets for ESG issues and managing progress.
+These initiatives are led by the Sustainability Promotion Department, which is likewise established under the direct authority of the President.
+Under the commitment of top management and in collaboration with the business divisions, the Company works to promote sustainability in an organized and systematic manner through the specialized subcommittees, including by formulating policies, measures, and targets for ESG issues and managing their progress.

-In fiscal 2024, the SDGs Committee (now the Sustainability Committee) met two times, with each subcommittee directly under the Sustainability Committee meeting once each month, in principle, actively engaging in a series of discussions and considerations on each theme.
+In fiscal 2024, the Sustainability Committee met two times, with each subcommittee directly under the Sustainability Committee meeting once each month, in principle, actively engaging in a series of discussions and considerations on each theme.

-Regarding the Medium- to Long-term Sustainability Management Plan formulated on November 25, 2021, each committee directly under the Sustainability Committee reports the progress on each KPI to the Sustainability Committee on a semi-annual basis.
-The Sustainability Committee verifies the appropriateness of the measures and checks the need for additional measures, thereby implementing the PDCA cycle to work toward realizing the ESG issues set forth in the plan.
+Regarding the Medium- to Long-term Sustainability Management Plan formulated on November 2021, each committee directly under the Sustainability Committee reports the progress on each KPI to the Sustainability Committee on a semi-annual basis.
+The Sustainability Committee verifies the appropriateness of the measures and checks the need for additional measures, thereby implementing the PDCA cycle to work toward resolving the ESG issues set forth in the plan.
+These matters are also reported to the Board of Directors once a year.

 Led by the Diversity Promotion Committee, the Company is working to ensure diversity in the areas of “promoting women’s empowerment” and “appointing women, foreign nationals, and mid-career hires to managerial positions.”
-Additionally, under the theme of “balancing work–life management and enhancement of productivity,” the Company has reviewed work styles and developed an environment and systems focused on childcare and nursing care, revising its rules and regulations to make telework a permanent system.
-Moreover, in 2025, the Company has been recognized as a Certified Health & Productivity Management Outstanding Organization for the third consecutive year.
+Additionally, under the theme of “balancing work–life management and enhancement of productivity,” the Company has reviewed work styles and developed an environment and systems focused on childcare and nursing care, revising its rules and has also established rules and regulations that make remote work a permanent system.

 Supplementary Principle 4-1-1: